gaurav-daware/CareerCompass-Ai/README.md

 ### 4. **Generate Cover Letters**
 - Use the **"Cover Letter"** tab
 - The Job Description will be pre-filled from your last input.
-Input company information.
+Input company information(optional).
 - Generate tailored cover letters in seconds

 ### 5. **Prepare for Interviews**